larmen9179/fantasyRPGFinal/README.md

 ## Credits

-**Art**: All rendered ASCII art was originally created by Caleb Jolly - Instagram: trytobejolly
+**Art**: All rendered ASCII art was created by Caleb Jolly - Instagram: trytobejolly

-**Audio**: Several audio samples were originally created by Justin Prine - Instagram: justinnextin
+**Audio**: Audio samples for enemies were created by Justin Prine - Instagram: justinnextin

 All other assets were used from royalty-free archives or created myself.